peterstamps/IP-Camera-Motion-Object-Detection-Recording-ONVIF-C-Python/README.txt

 - This was created on Raspberry PI 4 (64 bit Bookworm) running with 4GB RAM.
 1080x720 streams work really good.
 I tried also with 2560*1440.
   The results are pretty good when you use the Python Method 2 option (see above), which is checking the IP camera for motion events.
 This is valid for the PI 4 processor (not overclocked!)
 Method 1 consumes too much power and the results for stream 1 (2560x1440) pixels will be not perfect too some times poor...

+Some usage guidelines:
+- First note that the configuration settings in mycMotDetRecPy_config.ini MUST be adapted to your situation else it won't work!
+- To get the correct Recording settings for your camera and connection speed to the computer where you run this program you need to experiment with the following values: buffer_before_motion = 3                   ; Int default 5 s record_duration = 10                       ; Int default 10 s extra_record_time = 5                      ; Int default 5 s
+    before_record_duration_is_passed = 5       ; Int default 5 s.
+- Start with lower values and increase them step by step.
+Often the first seconds the camera signals new motions, so it may be wise to set before_record_duration_is_passed somewhat higher at the start. e.g record_duration = 10 and before_record_duration_is_passed = 9.
+Step by step you reduce the before_record_duration_is_passed to avoid to much extra recording time at the end!
+- You can alos reduce the extra_record_time.
+The behaviour on the Raspberry PI 4 or an Ubuntu Server can lead to diffference due to processor speed and perhaps network connectivity
+- Play with it till you get results you like.
+Usually a few rounds will be enough
+- Set parameter show_timing_for_recording = Yes  during this testing

 Compilation guideline
 .....................
 (copied from top of the source code file mycMotDetRecPy.cpp)